 There is a wide array of software available to help you with the recruiting process.
 From sourcing tools to applicant tracking systems, these online tools are extremely useful and many are specially priced for small businesses and start-ups.

-I'm extremely busy.
-Can I get someone else to recruit for me?
+Can I get someone else to recruit for me if I'm extremely busy?

 Yes.
 If you don't have the time for recruiting employees on your own, and you don't have an HR manager, you can always pay a staffing agency to handle the entire life cycle recruiting process for you.